litian96/FedProx/data/shakespeare/README.md

 ```

-Make sure to delete the rem_user_data, sampled_data, test, and train subfolders in the data directory before re-running preprocess.sh
+Make sure to delete the rem\_user\_data, sampled\_data, test, and train subfolders in the data directory before re-running preprocess.sh

-Or you can download the dataset [here](https://drive.google.com/file/d/1n46Mftp3_ahRi1Z6jYhEriyLtdRDS1tD/view?usp=sharing), unzip it and put the `train` and `test` folder under `data`.